Defiant British PM Johnson vows to 'keep going' amid flurry of resignations | Politics

 - United Kingdom

-A flurry of junior ministerial and government aide resignations, totalling 18, continues to hit the embattled leader even as Javid made a speech in the Commons calling upon his former Cabinet colleagues to reconsider their decision to continue to back Johnson because ''enough is enough''.
+A flurry of junior ministerial and government aide resignations, totalling around 30 and rising, continues to hit the embattled leader even as Javid made a speech in the Commons calling upon his former Cabinet colleagues to reconsider their decision to continue to back Johnson because “enough is enough”.

+That flurry intensified while Johnson appeared for a grilling from the Parliament’s Liaison Committee, with five junior ministers resigning collectively through one letter.
+This was followed up by the BBC confirming that another Cabinet minister, Levelling Up Secretary Michael Gove, has asked Johnson to step down as leader.

-''The job of a Prime Minister in difficult circumstances, when you've been handed a colossal mandate, is to keep going, and that's what I am going to do,'' said a defiant Johnson, in response to repeated demands for him to quit.
+''The job of a Prime Minister in difficult circumstances, when you've been handed a colossal mandate, is to keep going, and that's what I am going to do,” said Johnson, in response to repeated demands for him to resign.

 ''It's exactly when times are tough, that when the country faces pressures on the economy and pressures on their budgets and when we have the biggest war in Europe for 80 years, that is exactly the moment that you'd expect a government to continue with its work, not to walk away, and to get on with the job,'' he said.